'Payment in rubles': Putin stuns world with shock move

 Examples of this more aggressive strategy has already been seen in Mariupol, where Russian forces have begun shelling the city from the sea, a senior Pentagon official said.

-Up to seven Russian warships have been seen in the Sea of Azov, The Washington Post reported.
+Up to seven Russian warships have been seen in the Sea of Azov, the Washington Post reported.

 Key Russian ally 'likely' to join war